openharmony/docs/en/application-dev/ui/ui-ts-basic-components-button.md

 # Button

 The **\<Button>** component is usually activated by user clicks to perform a specific action, for example, submitting a form.
 Buttons are classified as capsule, circle, or normal buttons.
+For details, see [Button](../reference/arkui-ts/ts-basic-components-button.md).

 ## Creating a Button

-You can create a button by invoking either of the following APIs:
+You can create a button that contains or does not contain child components.

-- Button(options?: {type?: ButtonType, stateEffect?: boolean})
+- Create a button that contains child components.

-  This API creates a button that contains child components.
-In the syntax, **type** indicates the button type, and **stateEffect** indicates whether to enable the click effect for the button.
+  `Button(options?: {type?: ButtonType, stateEffect?: boolean})`, where `type` indicates the button type, and `stateEffect` indicates whether to enable the click effect for the button.

   ```